 A couple of months ago I wrote about how Brex rewards started to transfer to airline miles.
 That’s right, there’s a new flexible points currency, and it’s offered by a card that most of us probably haven’t even heard of.

-Well, today Brex has introduced yet another transfer partner (as they’ve added JetBlue TrueBlue), and has also rolled out a 75K sign-up bonus.
+Brex has introduced yet another transfer partner (as they’ve added JetBlue TrueBlue), and has also rolled out a 75K sign-up bonus (through March 31, 2020).
 So let’s dig into the details of what exactly Brex is all about.

 Brex Card For Startup Basics